 STEP #6: SELECT SHADES FOR YOUR CHEEKS AND LIPS

 Your face may look a little flat if you don’t add a touch of color to your cheeks and lips.
 But what will work for your skin tone?
-While your blush and lip color don’t need to exactly match your skin tone, they do need to complement one another.
+While your blush and lip color don’t need to match your skin tone exactly, they do need to complement one another.

 For your pout, pick a shade that’s universal.
 While most lipsticks won’t suit everyone, there are some shades that can, especially mid-toned neutrals.
 The L’Oréal Paris Pro Matte Les Chocolats Scented Liquid Lipstick in Box O Chocolate fits the bill.

 Realizing that taking your skin tone into consideration is key to looking good?
 Finally!
-And it isn’t only true of makeup.
+And it isn’t only true when it comes to makeup.
 You’ll also want to choose a hair color that suits your skin tone.
 For help, head on over to our article, How to Find the Best Hair Color for Your Skin Tone.